This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Discover more in our Guide to Venice, how to enjoy Venice with kids, Hidden Gems in Venice and Off the beaten-track Venice
+- Discover more in our Guide to Venice, our 3 day itinerary for Venice, how to enjoy Venice with kids, Hidden Gems in Venice and Off the beaten-track Venice

 - Listen: to other podcasts on Venice in Episode #10 Highlights of Venice, Episode #48 Venice districts – Best places to stay and Episode #087 The story of the Venetian gondola